jan-bogaerts/mark/src/markdownCode.md

 - The transformers-configuration section contains actions that are related to the transformers that are available in the application.
 - all buttons are wrapped in a tooltip (from the antd library) containing a description of the action.
 - it contains the following actions:
-  - edit transformers: a button that which will open a new window of the markdownCode editor in plugin-mode, using the project at the specified path.
+  - edit transformers: a button that which will open a new window of the Mark editor in plugin-mode, using the project at the specified path.
     - disabled when `window.electron.isPluginMode == true`
     - icon: MdRebaseEdit
     - do: